nido/vegastrike-market/doc/plan2.md

 Economically, bases are collections of factories packed together on a single station.
 From an economic perspective, Cargo can travel instantly within a base.
-Between bases, transfer takes time (and money?).
+Between bases, transfer takes time (and money?), though inter-base transfer has not yet been implemented.
+Likely, this will be done using in-game mechanics, in case of vegastrike, sending a physical ship from Base a to Base b.

 PriceList
 ---------